Childhood rashes are common and aren't usually a cause for concern. Most rashes are harmless and disappear without the need for treatment.

 Bullous impetigo typically affects the trunk (the area of the body between the waist and neck), and causes fluid-filled blisters that burst after a few days to leave a yellow crust.

-See your GP if you think your child has impetigo.
+See your GP or pharmacist if you think your child has impetigo.
 Antibiotics, in the form of a cream or tablets, will be prescribed.
 This should reduce the length of the illness to around seven to 10 days.

 Keratosis pilaris ("chicken skin")